JuliaEarth/GeoStatsBase.jl/README.md

 [![Build Status](https://travis-ci.org/juliohm/GeoStatsBase.jl.svg?branch=master)](https://travis-ci.org/juliohm/GeoStatsBase.jl)
 [![codecov.io](http://codecov.io/github/juliohm/GeoStatsBase.jl/coverage.svg?branch=master)](http://codecov.io/github/juliohm/GeoStatsBase.jl?branch=master)

-This package contains problem definitions and respective solution types for the [GeoStats.jl](https://github.com/juliohm/GeoStats.jl) framework.
-It is not intended to be used as a standalone package, and exists only so that solver writers can write their own solvers with minimum dependencies.
+This package contains problem definitions and solution specifications for the [GeoStats.jl](https://github.com/juliohm/GeoStats.jl) framework.
+It is not intended to be used as a standalone package, and exists only so that researchers can write their own solvers independently of the main codebase.

 ## Installation